Jump to Navigation

-Serious Penalties for Multiple Drunk Driving Convictions
+Serious Penalties For Multiple Drunk Driving Convictions

 DWI Penalties

-DWI penalties are severe, especially for repeat DWI convictions.
+DWI penalties are severe, especially for repeat DWI convictions:

-A second DWI conviction is a Class E felony and carries with it:
+Second Conviction — A second DWI conviction is a Class E felony and carries with it:

-• Fines: A minimum of $1,000 and a maximum of $5,000
+• Fines: A minimum of $1,000 and a maximum of $5,000 in fines

 • Jail: A minimum of five days or 30 days of community service and a maximum of five years

-• License revocation: A minimum one year revocation of your driver's license
+• License revocation: A minimum one-year revocation of your driver’s license

-A third conviction of DWI is a Class D felony, with even more severe penalties, including:
+Third Conviction — A third conviction of DWI is a Class D felony, with even more severe penalties, including:

-• Fines: A minimum of $2,000 and up to $10,000
+• Fines: A minimum of $2,000 and up to $10,000 in fines

-• Jail: Minimum 10 days or 60 days of community service and up to seven years in jail
+• Jail: Minimum of 10 days or 60 days of community service and up to seven years in jail

-• License revocation: A minimum one year revocation of your driver's license
+• License revocation: A minimum one-year revocation of your driver’s license

-• Other: Ignition interlock and alcohol assessment
+• Other: Installation of an ignition interlock device and alcohol assessment

-Protecting Your Rights in a Felony DWI Trial
+Protecting Your Rights In A Felony DWI Trial

 One of the most important aspects of DWI defense involves defending the constitutional rights of the accused.
 When the police make errors in the following areas, they amount to a violation of your rights, and we might have the case thrown out: